-On 19 May, in the context of the COVID-19 pandemic, the European Commission unveiled a range of targeted amendments to the MiFID II framework to the ECON committee coordinators of the political groups in the European Parliament.
-The same package of amendments will be discussed with the Member States at the meeting of the Expert Group of European Securities Committee (EGESC) on 29 May 2020.
-Described by the Commission as the MiFID quick fix, some of the amendments envisaged relate to commodity derivatives trading, namely the position limits regime, the ancillary activity test and exemptions for financial and non-financial counterparties.
+On 29 May, the European Commission discussed a range of targeted amendments to the MiFID II framework at the meeting of the Expert Group of European Securities Committee (EGESC) which consists of Member State experts on securities markets regulation.
+The amendments to MiFID II are part of a broader COVID-19 recovery package, some of the amendments envisaged relate to commodity derivatives trading, namely the position limits regime, the ancillary activity test and exemptions for financial and non-financial counterparties.
+In the area of commodity derivatives trading, the Member States were broadly in favour of the amendments put forward by the Commission as part of the recovery package.